-A survey of the development of British literature from the Anglo-Saxon period to the present.
-Students will study works of prose, poetry, drama, and fiction in relation to their historical, linguistic, and cultural contexts.
+A survey of world literature from the ancient world to the present.
+Students will study works of prose, poetry, drama, and fiction in relation to their historical and cultural contexts.
 Texts will be selected from a diverse group of authors and traditions.